 The mass media have developed an unprecedented power in democratic societies to influence the political and social agendas, shape popular perceptions and culture, and, indeed, to define and interpret reality.
 This subject will examine the major developments in the technology, theory and practice of mass communications in the 20th century.
-It will analyze trends and patterns of media ownership, both nationally and internationally, the significance of advertising, the emergence and the possibilities of alternative media, as well as some of the seldom recognized democratizing influences the mass media have created.
+It will analyse trends and patterns of media ownership, both nationally and internationally, the significance of advertising, the emergence and the possibilities of alternative media, as well as some of the seldom recognised democratising influences the mass media have created.

-26.4521 Aboriginal Australia: A View of its Past, Present and Future

-This subject is offered in order to provide an Aboriginal perspective on Aboriginal society as it was in the past, as it is at present and its prognosis for the future.
-It is designed to provide an equiponderate account where previously the Aboriginal contribution was either mis-stated, misinterpreted or completely ignored.
+GENS.4521 Aboriginal Australia: A View of its Past, Present and Future designed to provide an equiponderate account where previously the Aboriginal contribution was either mis-stated, misinterpreted or completely ignored.
 In presenting a broad overview of Aboriginal Australia from antiquity to the present day, contemporary Aboriginal issues such as land rights, political movements, and relationships between Aboriginals and law, can be addressed from an evolutionary context rather than from reactive judgement based solely on the face value of the end product.